ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 - Set as **default OOF message** for internal or external recipients (OOF messages only)
 - Set in **Outlook Web** for the currently logged-in user, including mirroring signatures the the cloud as **roaming signatures**
 - Centrally managed only or **exist along user-created signatures** (signatures only)
-- Copied to an **alternate path** for easy access on mobile devices not directly supported by this software (signatures only)
+- Copied to an **alternate path** for easy access on mobile apps not directly supported (signatures only)
 - **Write protected** (Outlook signatures only)

-Set-OutlookSignatures can be **executed by users on clients and terminal servers, or on a central system without end user interaction**.
+Set-OutlookSignatures can be **run by users on Windows, Linux and macOS, as well as on terminal servers - or on a central system without client deployment and end user interaction**.
 On clients, it can run as part of the logon script, as scheduled task, or on user demand via a desktop icon, start menu entry, link or any other way of starting a program.
 Signatures and OOF messages can also be created and deployed centrally, without end user or client involvement.

 **Sample templates** for signatures and OOF messages demonstrate all available features and are provided as .docx and .htm files.

 **Simulation mode** allows content creators and admins to simulate the behavior of the software and to inspect the resulting signature files before going live.

+**SimulateAndDeploy** allows to deploy signatures to Outlook Web/New Outlook without any client deployment or end user interaction, making it ideal for users that only log on to web services but never to a client (users with a Microsoft 365 F-license, for example).

 The software is **designed to work in big and complex environments** (Exchange resource forest scenarios, across AD trusts, multi-level AD subdomains, many objects).
 It works **on premises, in hybrid and cloud-only environments**.
 All **national clouds are supported**: Public (AzurePublic), US Government L4 (AzureUSGovernment), US Government L5 (AzureUSGovernment DoD), China (AzureChinaCloud operated by 21Vianet).

-It is **multi-client capable** by using different template paths, configuration files and software parameters.
+It is **multi-client capable** by using different template paths, configuration files and script parameters.

 Set-OutlookSignatures requires **no installation on servers or clients**.
 You only need a standard SMB file share on a central system, and optionally Office on your clients.
 There is also **no telemetry** or "calling home", emails are **not routed through a 3rd party data center or cloud service**, and there is **no need to change DNS records (MX, SPF) or mail flow**.